francolaiuppa/dnanexus-challenge/README.md

 #### Optimized Solution

-The solution uses `fs.promises.read` combined with a binary index file to efficiently retrieve lines from the dataset.
+The solution uses `vmtouch` to page-cache the files and uses Node's `fs.promises.read` combined with a binary index file to efficiently retrieve lines from the dataset.
 The binary index stores the byte offsets for each line, indicating where each line starts and ends within the dataset.
 This allows the program to:

 - Access the specific byte range of the dataset file directly, avoiding unnecessary disk reads.
 - Minimize memory usage by avoiding the need to load the entire dataset or index into memory.

-This approach ensures fast, consistent performance, with an average runtime of **30ms** per line retrieval for a 100M-line dataset.
+This approach ensures fast, consistent performance, with an average runtime of **23ms** per line retrieval for a 100M-line dataset.
 The method is scalable and well-suited for handling large files in short-lived processes.

 #### Future improvements